OpenLoco/OpenLoco/DEVELOPMENTLOG.md

 The changes to key input handling discussed in the previous section cleaned up the Input namespace quite a bit.
 However, it also revealed plenty more work to be done, separating core input logic from gameplay functions.
-We started by moving screenshot trigger logic out of the Input namespace,and moved a bunch of viewport interaction code to its own code unit as well.
+We started by moving screenshot trigger logic out of the Input namespace, and moved a bunch of viewport interaction code to its own code unit as well.
 More to be done in the future, but this kind of cleanup is very rewarding to do.
 Stay tuned!

 # OpenLoco version 23.12 (2023-12-17)